Our core areas of genetic research and innovation

 Neuromuscular conditions

 AskBio scientists were among the first to introduce gene therapies for various forms of muscular dystrophy.
-As the first for-profit organization to receive a grant from the Muscular Dystrophy Association (MDA) in 2004, our quest continues to solve the most complex neuromuscular conditions.
+As the first for-profit organization to receive a grant from the Muscular Dystrophy Association (MDA) in 2004, our quest continues to solve some of the most complex neuromuscular conditions.

 Central nervous system